-Grandma, who never heard of ricotta, used pot cheese or farmer cheese.
+My Jewish grandma, who never heard of ricotta, used pot cheese or farmer’s cheese.
 Today’s cooks, who never heard of pot cheese, will use ricotta.
 If you don’t have ricotta handy, you can use cottage cheese.
-If you live in the metropolitan New York area, you have access to farmer cheese, which sounds less glamorous than ricotta but is delicious and authentic—and kugel is comfort food, not glamour food (get the salted variety of farmer cheese.
+If you live in the metropolitan New York area, you have access to farmer cheese, which sounds less glamorous than ricotta but is delicious and authentic—and kugel is comfort food, not glamour food.
+Get the salted variety of farmer cheese.
 The salt is undetectable; the unsalted variety is bland.

 Kugel can be served an entrée, a side dish (popular with brisket) or a dessert.
 There are savory kugels (potato kugel with onions and eggs is another main recipe), as well as sweet ones like the recipe below.
 There are as many variations as there are fruits, vegetables and spices; the common denominator is broad, flat noodles.
 Most sweet kugels are served cold or at room temperature.

 - One 12-16 ounce package of broad noodles (egg noodles)